Margie Bright Matthews: 2020 election

 Matthews was the uncontested Democratic nominee for her district in 2020.
 She defeated her Republican challenger, Rodney Buncum, when she received 60% of the vote.

 Endorsements

 Bright Matthews was among several African American women from around the United States who endorsed Hillary Rodham Clinton for President in 2016.
 Following Jim Clyburn's endorsement of Joe Biden, Matthews similarly endorsed Joe Biden in the 2020 Democratic Party presidential primaries the day before South Carolina's primary.

 In the 2018 South Carolina gubernatorial election, Matthews endorsed James Smith, who would become the Democratic party's nominee.
 In 2022, Matthews endorsed fellow "Sister Senator" Mia McLeod in the 2022 South Carolina gubernatorial election.

 Bright Matthews attended the 2024 Democratic National Convention as a First Congressional District Delegate.

 Tenure

 In 2024, Matthews was among the state legislators appointed to serve on the Robert Smalls Monument Commission.

 In 2025, Matthews gave the Democratic response to Governor Henry McMaster's State of the State address.

+In 2024, Matthews was one of two women in the South Carolina State Senate.